House arrest of foreigner returned from France

 It's a written decision, giving reasons.
 She's notified to the foreign national concerned.

-- Reside in the places fixed by the decision but be allowed to circulate within a defined perimeter
+• Reside in places set by the decision (you may be allowed to travel within a defined perimeter)

-- Present yourself periodically to the police or gendarmerie, up to one presentation per day, with exceptions.
-The number of daily presentations may be set at a maximum of 4
+• Present yourself periodically to the police or gendarmerie, up to one presentation per day, except in exceptional cases.
+The number of daily presentations can be set at a maximum of 4 in case of expulsion or prohibition of French territory (ITF)

 If you are subject to an expulsion order or a judicial ban from French territory, your place of residence is specified.
 It can be chosen from all over the national territory, no matter where you are.